RobinRingwelski/RobinRingwelski/README.md

 ### 🧑‍💻 About Me

-Hi!
-I'm Robin Ringwelski — a passionate software developer who enjoys building powerful and user-friendly desktop applications.
+I'm a software developer who enjoys building powerful and user-friendly desktop applications.
-Currently diving deep into system-level and object-oriented programming with a focus on:
+Currently diving deeper into system-level and object-oriented programming with a focus on:

-- 💻 **Languages I’m exploring**: Java, C#, C++, and C
+- 💻 **Languages I’m exploring**: Java, C#, C++, and C.
 - 🛠️ **What I’m working on**: Cross-platform desktop applications and performance-oriented projects.
-- 🌱 **What I’m learning**: Programming in different languages and frameworks, and improving my algorithmic thinking
 - 📫 **Reach me on**: [LinkedIn](https://www.linkedin.com/in/robin-ringwelski-b82023322/)
 - 🌐 **Website**: *(Coming soon)*